manussekhar/German_Notes/Cases/Articles/Definite Article.md

 Der Tisch ist groß - The table is big (N)
-Ich sehe den Tich - I see the table
+Ich sehe den Tich - I see the table(A)